rescript-lang/rescript-vscode/CONTRIBUTING.md

 Barring FS errors, there should be no other state to `.compiler.log`.
 Among others, this means the file is never present but empty.

+The compiler log contains exactly the same things you'd see in a regular terminal `bsb` guild, except:

+- The errors are indented 2 spaces
+- The extra `#Start` and `#Done` (which aren't indented).

 ### State 1

 Artifacts cleaning through `bsb -clean` removes `.compiler.log` and turns into state 1.
 If that's the case, remove the diagnostics in the editor too.
 One could argue that they should be kept, but that's misleading UX-wise, and harder to implement correctly.